ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/WIP_mentor_overview.md

   * Give in-depth reviews.
 Even if they have working code that satisfies the lab requirements, there may still be room for improvement that they were unaware of.
   * Give evaluations based on the purpose of the code and project specifications, not solely based on the grading rubric.
   * Facilitate good coding practices that can continue to be built on to develop into something better.
+  * Encourage the use of design paterns and other course material.

 **Lab preparation:**